gvhconnect/go4wd-init_2/content/tech.md

   background_image: /images/bg/hot_oragne_field.png
 content_blocks:
   - _bookshop_name: start
-    preheading: Taking Care of Business
-    heading: The Future of Business is About AI and Scale
+    preheading: The Next Wave
+    heading: Much Bigger Impacts in Much Less Time
     image_path: /uploads/business-clockwork-450px.png
     text: >-
       20,000 transistors took the first men to the moon.
 The iPhone 13 has 15 billion.
 The past 50 years have seen the world of data become part of the fabric of  day to day living - though we still live in a very “flat” world.
 All that is changing quickly with the advent of the Cloud infrastructure along  with hardware independent  web-based processing.
       This website is being delivered to you using what’s called “serverless” computing.
 Serverless is at the vanguard of a legion of more secure, powerful and adaptable  tools that will revolutionize the face of business… …and within 10 years, not 50,
   - _bookshop_name: overview
     preheading: We are creative
     heading: We provide best solution to client with their business problem